reecehuff/StrainNet/generateTrainingSet/README.md

  ┃ ┗ 📜args.xlsx
 ```

-To create a much larger training set (the default arguments creates one with 3600 examples in total), run
+To create a much larger training set (the default arguments creates one with 3750 examples in total), run

 ```
 python generateTrainingSet/generateTraining.py
 ```
-*Note*: The ```--visualize``` flag was excluded mostly because it increases the run time significantly.
+*Note*: The ```--visualize``` flag is excluded because it increases the run time significantly.

 # Full Tutorial